15 April 2019

 The bank won in the court below that in order for the claim under the PDLOI to be successful, it was necessary to prove the “counterfactual” – what would have happened if (i) the bank was not in breach of the PBLOI by paying into the segregated account, (ii) it had not wrongfully paid money out and (iii) the Claimants would have got their money back, since there was no mechanism for return of the money in the PBLOI.
 The Court of Appeal overturned this finding and Flaux LJ held that “… the loss suffered by the appellants as a consequence of the bank’s breach was the payment out of monies in 2009 without any OM undertaking.
 Contrary to the judge’s view, it was not a necessary part of the appellants’ claim that they demonstrate what would have happened to the monies if there had not been a breach”.

-The judgment is of special interest to the issues of: (i) whether a contract adequately identifies the third party which is allowed to enforce it under the Act; and (ii) the requirements to prove loss caused in consequence of breach.
+The judgment is of particular relevance to: (i) whether a contract adequately identifies the third party which is allowed to enforce it under the Act; (ii) the requirements to prove loss caused as a result of the breach.
+It also reminds that in order for a third party to claim the benefit of a contract under the Act it is not necessary for a third party to know of the existence of that contract when it was concluded or at any particular time thereafter.

 We have extensive experience advising on commercial contracts and would be happy to advise further on the effect of the Contracts (Rights of Third Parties) Act 1999.
 Colin Ricciardiello is a Partner in the Projects team at Sharpe Pritchard, specialising in procurement and contract law disputes.